Pennsylvania Governor's School for the Sciences: Homework and Assessment

-Typically, PGSS students must complete and hand in an assignment once a week for every core course and must also hand in any homework for electives.
-This usually works out such that one core course assignment is due every weekday.
 The PGSS program strives to emulate the modern scientific community by encouraging collaboration and cooperation among students as they complete their assignments.
 The homework problems are often designed to require copious amounts of time and effort if one attempts to solve them without teaming up, thus encouraging a cooperative atmosphere.
 In addition to this, students participating in this program are not ranked among their peers, thus removing any reason for isolation solely to stand out.

 While there are no grades given, all participants receive an evaluation letter based on input from teaching assistants and professors at the conclusion of the program.

 Student Life

 Students in the PGSS program (colloquially referred to as "Govies") participate in daily social activities, typically on the weekends and after classes.
 These activities can range from spending a day at Kennywood Amusement Park to indoor trivia nights.
 Program participants are encouraged to join in on these activities to form meaningful friendships and embody the collaborative spirit that PGSS promotes.

 During the weekend before the last week of the program, PGSS students have the opportunity to meet with previous PGSS alumni for advice navigating the college application process.
-Additionally, participants are also encouraged to take advantage of the opportunities on the Carnegie Mellon University campus, and many decide to work and spend time together in the University Center or at Gesling Stadium.
+Additionally, participants are also encouraged to take advantage of the opportunities on the Carnegie Mellon University campus.

-Location

-From the inception of the program until 2000 the PGSS program used the Hamerschlag House (also referred to as the 'Schlag) as the coed residence for the students with the boys housed in one wing, and the girls in the other.
-In 2001, the program was moved to Morewood E tower floors 4-7 (each sex having 2 floors) with the lounge in Morewood Underground.
-The program briefly moved back to Hamerschlag before going to Mudge House starting in 2007, with girls living in the main house and boys housed in one wing.

-The 2013 and 2014 programs were housed in Donner House, with boys in the southern wing and girls in the northern wing.
-Beginning in 2017, the program's housing moved to Scobell House where the boys lived on the bottom two floors and the girls on the two upper floors.

-As of 2023, housing has been moved back to Donner House.